Schema markup explained: Enhancing SEO and AEO with structured data

 Why is schema markup important for SEO and AEO?

-Schema markup, also known as structured data, helps search engines better understand your content.
+If you want search engines to grasp the meaning of your content, schema markup is a key factor.
 Detailed schema markup helps search engines use this information to share rich results for their users on search result pages (SERPs).
-These rich results include more features, such as reviews, prices, and images, and they have a better click-through rate (CTR).
+These rich results include more features, such as reviews, prices, and images, and they've got a better click-through rate (CTR).
 As your CTR increases, your website earns higher search ranks — so having the right schema markup significantly impacts your SEO.
 Using schema markup also helps search engines form a richer knowledge graph entry for your brand or content, increasing your visibility in various Google features.

-Schema markup is also valuable for AEO, helping your content appear in answers in large language models (LLMs).
-By clearly labeling your content with structured data, you increase the chances that LLMs will pull your information when answering specific questions.
+Schema markup is also valuable for AEO, helping your content appear in answers from large language models.
+Large language models use structured data to provide more complete answers to user queries.
+By clearly labeling your content with structured data, you'll increase the chances that these models will pull your information when answering specific questions.
+Several AI-driven search models use schema markup to present direct answers.

 Common schema markup types